Weesperplein metro station: 2010s

 A 2010 report by a tunnel safety commission concluded that the evacuation capacity of Amsterdam Centraal and Weesperplein had to be increased for safety.
 An overhaul of the emergency exits and stairs, as well as the installation of audible and visible signage was necessary to achieve this.
 During the renovation a year later, asbestos was found in one of the emergency stairs, which halted metro operations at the station for an additional two months.
 An internal review of the renovation found that the quality of repairs fell short of standards and that these had to be redone regularly before being fully completed.
 In 2014, an exact replica of the station was built in Vught, North Brabant, to enable police, first aid, firefighting, and military personnel to train for emergency situations.
-The GVB started to play music through the speakers of underground metro stations in April 2017 as a test.
+GVB started to play music through the speakers of underground metro stations on the East Line in April 2017 as a trial to improve the experience of travellers.
 The type of music would depend on the time of day: slow and calming music during rush hours, and energetic music during the afternoon.
+After receiving mostly positive feedback, the practice of playing music was also expanded to the station of Line 52 in 2025.

 For the first time since opening, a major renovation the East Line was started in 2016, where each station would be completely overhauled one by one.
 By the early part of the decade, the UvA and HvA had already announced that they were planning to expand their respective campusses, necessitating increased capacity at Weesperplein.
 The renovation of the station started in May 2017 with one of the entrances.
 The renovation was split into five phases to allow the station to be kept open, each phase taking three to four months.
 Concrete was replaced with glass to make it seem lighter and more spacious.
 As the payment gates located before the stairs from the hall to the platform frequently caused congestion on the platform due to passengers not being able to leave quickly, they were moved to the actual station entrances, creating one large central hall.
 A new elevator from the hall to the platforms was constructed, and the three existing ones were renovated.
 Two new staircases to the track level, one for each platform, was also built.
 The anti-graffiti coating was changed to light gray, resembling the original brutalist design of the station.
 Supply of new and disposal of old material was done by using the rails at night, when the Amsterdam Metro does not run.
 This was done to avoid creating traffic jams above ground.
 Walls were given smooth curves to direct passengers.
 The last entrance undergoing the renovation was opened in July 2018, finalizing the project.